 One has a sense of the old and new working very well here.
 In a city where developers are razing various older buildings to construct glass towers, 29 Broadway shows how it can work when the owners and management care for an early 20th century Art Deco treasure, tout its history, and modernize it for the 21st.
 The Web site for 29 Broadway prominently showcases its history, design, and craftsmanship, with photos of the decorative elements as well as descriptions of the lobby’s slate green, gray, and white Cipollino marble; travertine floors from Siena; and aluminum leaf ceiling.
-(Mindfulwalker.com plans to do a separate photo essay on the interior.)
+(For a photo essay on the entrance floor, see “A Peek Inside Dazzling 29 Broadway” on Mindfulwalker.com.)
 The management notes that it has completely re-engineered the telecommunications infrastructure and updated to 21st century technology.

 The building is not a New York City landmark, but it most definitely should be.
 Its simplicity may make it easy to miss while walking along Broadway near the northern tip of Bowling Green.
 Still, it’s worth a good look for much more than a few moments, to appreciate Sloan & Robertson’s sleek design and the first-rate work that a stonecutter, a cement mason, a marble setter, and their fellow craftsmen performed more than 80 years ago.

 A portion of the vestibule, with alternating patterns of marble and Art Deco stylized forms in the metal trim

 A close-up view of the marble in the vestibule